 The rock overburden is 1400 m.
-Muon flux is $3x10^{-4}$ m-2 s-1. n flux is $3.78x10^{-2}$ m-2 s-1.
-Radon in the air is 50-120 Bq/m3 with a ventilation system providing one lab volume of fresh air in 3.5 hr.
+Muon flux is $3 \times 10^{-4}$ m-2 s-1.
+The n flux is $3.78 \times 10^{-2}$ m-2 s-1.
+Radon in the air is 50-120 Bq/m with a ventilation system providing one lab volume of fresh air in 3.5 hr.
 Major civil engineering works have been performed in 2004-2007 to upgrade the safety conditions of the interacting structures of the free-way, the water collection systems and the laboratory.

 LNGS is operated as an international laboratory.
 An International Scientific Committee, appointed by INFN, advises the Director.
-The rich experimental program includes the CERN to Gran Sasso neutrino beam experiments OPERA and ICARUS; dark matter search, with LIBRA, CRESST2, XENON, WARP; neutrinoless $\beta\beta$ decay with COBRA, CUORICINO, GERDA; Solar neutrinos (and geoneutrinos) with BOREXINO; Supernova neutrinos with LVD; Nuclear astrophysics with LUNA2.
+The rich experimental program includes the CERN to Gran Sasso neutrino beam experiments OPERA and ICARUS; Dark Matter search, with LIBRA, CRESST2, XENON, WARP; neutrinoless $\beta\beta$ decay with COBRA, CUORICINO, GERDA; Solar neutrinos (and geoneutrinos) with BOREXINO; Supernova neutrinos with LVD; Nuclear astrophysics with LUNA2.
 A special facility is dedicated to low radioactivity measurements.
 The laboratory also supports several experiments on geology, biology and environmental issues.
 Almost all the experiments are second generation ones and are approved for several years of data taking.
 The scientific user community consists of 752 scientist from 26 countries.